TeoNikolov/wasp-ss-assignment/docs/tutorial.md

 ### Exploring the limitations of LLMs

 Some main challenges around using LLMs today include possible biases, unethical and inappropriate responses, and factual incorrectness.
 In particular, while LLMs like ChatGPT have powerful guardrails to avoid giving illegal and unethical responses, with some prompt engineering it is still possible to bypass them.
 Experiment with your prompts to try and explore the current limitations of your chosen LLMs (and possibly resulting in a more interesting story).
+Feel free to sneak in typos as well!

 ??? abstract "Example (click to show)"